 Touch.Salesforce.com will be available early next year.
 Pricing hasn't been determined, Falcione said.

-Also Wednesday, Salesforce discussed improvements to its Chatter collaboration and social networking platform.
+Also Wednesday, Salesforce is expected to discuss improvements to its Chatter collaboration and social networking platform.

 Some 100,000 companies are using Chatter "actively" today, according to Falcione.
 However, he couldn't provide specific numbers on the actual percentage of employees within companies using Chatter regularly.